 Below is a Wordle of local peoples’ Vision for the Solway for the next ten years, captured at Dumfries and Galloway Environment Fair 2018.
 You can clearly see that the themes of ‘Clean’, ‘Clean beaches’ and ‘Nature’ were dominant amongst respondents.

-This Wordle is being updated as the project progresses, with the newest one available below, as of May 2019.
-You can see how originally the themes of ‘Clean’, ‘Litter’ and ‘Plastic Free’ have continued in popularity with themes of industry, infrastructure, and emotive words such as ‘Beautiful’ and ‘Peaceful’ increasing in frequency.
+This Wordle is being updated as the project progresses, with the newest version available below, as of November 2019.
+You can see how the original themes of ‘Clean’, ‘Litter’ and ‘Plastic Free’ have continued in popularity with themes of natural features, accessibility, employment, and emotive words such as ‘Beautiful’ and ‘Peaceful’ increasing in frequency.